DOAJ/doaj/cms/pages/docs/faq.md

 - **Help available?** Yes.
 [Contact our Help Desk](mailto:helpdesk@doaj.org).
 - **Testing available**: on a case-by-case basis and only for [publisher supporters](/support/publisher-supporters/)
 - **Documentation** No
-- **Troubleshooting**: you must be careful to enter the Print ISSN and Online ISSN in the right field.
+- **Troubleshooting**: you must be careful to enter the Print ISSN and Electronic ISSN in the right field.

 ## FAQs for metadata uploads